Rainymood/musings/2020-01-28_chatbase-debugging.md

 # Debugging

 In this musing I want to take you through my debugging process.
 It's not perfect, but it's mine.

 In doing so I hope to provide more clarity of thinking to myself and to expose my mental models to the light of day, in hopes of improving them.

+I actually wrote this document **while** solving the bug, and in the end I did manage to solve it, so I guess it helped :).

 ## The problem